 As a native Chinese, I didn’t know the concept of fortune cookies until I left China.
-I discovered that they are a popular after meal sweet treat which originated from Chinese restaurants in America.
+I discovered that they are a popular after-meal sweet treat which originated from America Chinese cuisine.

 Having a sugary taste and a crispy texture, fortune cookies stand out among the ‘cookie family’ for their unique shape and their role as “fortune note” carriers.
 I often make them for occasions which call for a surprise and a bit of fun.

 It’s very easy to make the batter for fortune cookies.
 Egg white, sugar, melted butter and flour are the four basic ingredients.
-A ballon whisk will do the job (no hand / stand mixer required).
+A balloon whisk will do the job (no hand/stand mixer required).

 Add your favourite flavour